-"These men are necessarily my enemies .-As to the talk about surprise here, nothing could be more false.
+As to the talk about surprise here, nothing could be more false.
 If the enemy had sent word when and where they would attack us, we could not have been better prepared .-Skirmishing had been going on for two days between our reconnoitering parties and the enemy's advance.
 I did not believe, however, they intended to make a determined attack, but were simply making a reconnoisance in

-My headquarters were at Savannah though I usually spent the day at Pittsburg.
-Troops were constantly arriving to be assigned to brig ades and divisions, all orders to report to Savanuah, making it necessary to keep an office. and some one there.
-I was also looking for Gen. Buell to arrive, and it was important I should have every arrangement complete for his speedy transit to this side of the river."
+' My headquarters were at Savannah though I usually spent the day at Pittsburg.
+Troops were constantly arriving to be assigned to brig ades and divisions, all orders to report to Savaniah, making it necessary to keep an office and some one there.
+I was also looking for Gen. Buell to arrive, and it was important I should have every arrangement complete for his speedy transit to this side of the river.
+The Commercial's correspondent, with Gen.

-The Commercial's correspondent, with Gen. Mitchel's army, gives the following explanation of the manner in which General Beauregard's dispatch was taken at Huntsville The wires were broken at a point beyond Huntsville, and Beauregard's dispatch was received at Huntsville, and was being prepared by the operator there to be forwarded by locomotive to Chattanooga, and thence reported by telegraph to Richmord, when Gen. Mitchel sur-New Jersey, confiscates all the property, real prisoners, their tents, camp equipage, &c.
+Mitchel's army, gives the following explanation of the manner in which General Beauregard's dispatch was taken at Huntsville The wires were broken at a point beyond Huntsville, and Beauregard's dispatch was received at Huntsville, and was being prepared by the operator there to be forwarded by locomotive the enemy; drove them in handsome style, kil- to Chattanooga, and thence reported by teleling 30, wounding many, and capturing some graph to Richmord, when Gen. Mitchel surprisoners, their tents, camp equipage, &c.
 At prised the town, and instantly seized the tele-

-Gen. Mitchel himself solved the cipher, after wackers," who sneak about, under core hours of study.
+Gen. Mitchel himself solved the cipher, after hours of study.
 There is no doubt as to the night, and murder Union men.
 Death is the genuineness of the dispatch.